Geothermal HVAC

 Ground Loop

-It is crucial to choose a reliable installer regardless of the type of system.
-Geothermal systems require substantial amounts of energy to run and it is essential to have a well-designed and efficient system in place.
-A quality installation ensures the longevity of your geothermal system and will save you money on electric bills in the long term.
-It is also essential to have the system flushed regularly to remove any mineral buildup, which can reduce the flow of heat transfer fluid and hinder the efficiency of the system.
-A GeoDoctor expert can assist you to select the best system for your home.
+It is crucial to choose an experienced installer, regardless of the type of system.
+It is essential to have a well-functioning and well-designed system as geothermal systems consume a lot of energy.
+A well-designed installation will ensure the durability of your system, and will help you save money on electricity over the long term.
+It is crucial to flush the system regularly to get rid of any mineral deposits which could affect the flow and efficiency of the liquid used to transfer heat.
+GeoDoctor experts can help you select the right system for your home.

 Vertical Loop